-To tackle fuel poverty, major energy suppliers are obligated to deliver a certain amount of lifetime savings to customers through the installation of various energy efficiency measures.
+To tackle fuel poverty, each major energy supplier is obligated to deliver a certain amount of lifetime bill savings to customers through the installation of various energy efficiency measures.
 However, to achieve the aim of reducing fuel poverty nationwide, the costs of delivering this obligation should not contribute to the increase of energy prices.
-Obligated energy suppliers need to deliver the obligation as cost effectively as possible – in such a way as not to aggravate the fuel poverty situation in the country while maintaining competitive prices for their large customer base.
+Obligated energy suppliers need to deliver the obligation as cost effectively as possible – in such way as not to make fuel poverty worse by ensuring that the cost of energy to residents remains competitive and affordable.

-The service will allow E.ON to understand the demographics of cities and communities across various aspects: from relative local anthropogenic heat “signature” to social vulnerability and quality of the built structures.
-The service aims to provide local area insights, describing local neighbourhoods at the same granularity all over the UK.
-These insights can be used to improve how ECO money is spent, ensuring that it delivers improvements to those households who need it most.
+The ThermCERT service allows E.ON to understand the demographics of any UK city in their various aspects: from relative local anthropogenic heat “signature” to social vulnerability and quality of the built structures.
+The service aims to provide local area insights, describing the local authority areas at the same granularity all over the Great Britain.

-The ThermCERT system combines satellite derived, ground observation and pre-existing statistical data sets into a single point of access.
-This has a potential to enable E.ON users to analyse and down select areas that are suffering from fuel poverty, making them eligible for E.ON funded energy efficiency improvement measures.
+The ThermCERT system combines satellite derived and pre-existing statistical data sets into a single point of access.
+This allows E.ON users to analyse and narrow down the areas that are suffering from the fuel poverty, making them eligible for energy efficiency improvement measures.
 The product includes unique data sets that have been created combining heat loss data from satellites with publicly available data to provide accurate and up to date energy efficiency metrics for communities across the UK.

 The primary country for the service application is United Kingdom.